hsmoon0/hsmoon0.github.io/_pages/research.md

 ## 1. Olfactory Neuroscience of Alzheimer’s Disease Risk in APOE Mouse Models

-I studied how Alzheimer’s disease risk first emerges in the sensory systems—particularly the olfactory circuit, one of the earliest and most vulnerable networks affected in AD.
+I studied how Alzheimer’s disease risk first emerges in the sensory systems, particularly the olfactory circuit, one of the earliest and most vulnerable networks affected in AD.
 My work combines behavioral neuroscience, high-resolution diffusion MRI, tractography, and blood–brain transcriptomics to dissect how APOE genotype, age, immune background, and diet shape odor-guided behavior and its underlying neural circuits.

-I conducted a comprehensive battery of olfactory assays, including odor salience across multiple concentrations, habituation–dishabituation to assess novelty detection, and short-, long-, and extended-term odor memory.
+I conducted a comprehensive battery of olfactory assays, including odor salience across multiple concentrations, habituation–dishabituation to assess novelty detection, and short, long, and extended-term odor memory.
 These paradigms capture perceptual sensitivity, learning, exploratory drive, and memory consolidation.
 Across APOE cohorts, aging and high-fat diet intensify olfactory deficits in APOE4 carriers, whereas APOE2 mice show greater behavioral resilience.

-APOE2 mice display rapid habituation and robust novelty responses, while APOE4 mice show slower decline in investigation time and markedly reduced dishabituation responses.
-Memory tasks reveal that APOE4 mice exhibit the least improvement from short- to long-term odor memory and the steepest decline from 24 h to 48 h, indicating weaker consolidation and retention.
-In contrast, APOE2 mice maintain stronger extended-term memory across age and diet conditions .
-These patterns highlight genotype-specific sensory–cognitive vulnerability within olfactory–hippocampal networks.
+Memory tasks reveal that APOE4 mice exhibit the least improvement from short to long-term odor memory and the steepest decline from 24 h to 48 h, indicating weaker consolidation and retention.
+In contrast, APOE2 mice maintain stronger extended-term memory across age and diet conditions.
+These patterns highlight genotype-specific sensory–cognitive vulnerability within olfactory-hippocampal networks.

 To understand the neural basis of these behavioral changes, I pair behavioral testing with ex vivo high-resolution diffusion MRI (45 μm isotropic), microstructural mapping, and connectome reconstruction.
-This approach reveals genotype- and age-dependent alterations in olfactory–limbic hubs, including the piriform cortex, amygdalo-piriform transition area, entorhinal cortex, hippocampus, and subicular complex—regions that support odor memory and are among the earliest affected by AD pathology.
+This approach reveals genotype and age-dependent alterations in olfactory–limbic hubs, including the piriform cortex, amygdalo-piriform transition area, entorhinal cortex, hippocampus, and subicular complex—regions that support odor memory and are among the earliest affected by AD pathology.
 Blood and